shawnbot/custom-elements/README.md

 ### Class Definition
-One of the trickiest things about custom elements is the magical incantation for defining element classes that extend `HTMLElement` or its subclasses, especially in "legacy" ES5 environments that don't support the `class` keyword.
-Here are a couple of ways to pull it off:
+One of the trickiest things about custom elements is the magical incantation for defining element classes that extend `HTMLElement` or its subclasses, especially in "legacy" ES5 environments that don't support the `class` keyword or `super()` calls.
+There are a couple of ways to pull it off:

 1. Create an object literal (rather than a proper constructor function) with a `prototype` that extends `HTMLElement.prototype`.
 The only way to do this